Trump forges bond with Brazil's Bolsonaro in White House visit

 Trump also said he supported Brazil’s efforts to join the Organisation for Economic Co-operation and Development (OECD), a club of wealthier nations sharing best practices on economic policy.

 But U.S. support would not come for free, according to Guedes.
-To get a U.S. endorsement for the OECD, the Americans asked Brazil to give up some benefits at the World Trade Organization (WTO), Guedes told journalists earlier on Tuesday, discussing his meeting with U.S. Trade Representative Robert Lighthizer.
+In exchange, the Americans asked Brazil to give up some benefits at the World Trade Organization (WTO), he told journalists earlier on Tuesday.

-Making Brazil a “major non-NATO ally” implies a status upgrade that gives a country preferential access to the purchase of U.S. military equipment and technology.
+Becoming a “major non-NATO ally” implies a status upgrade that gives a country preferential access to the purchase of U.S. military equipment and technology.

 Supporting Brazil for an association with NATO would be a considerable step further, one that Trump recognised would mean he would “have to talk to a lot of people.”